braze-inc/braze-docs/_docs/_home/content_management/redirecting_a_url.md

 ## Setting up a heading redirect

-To redirect the URL for a page's heading, you'll use the `local_redirect` key within the page's YAML front matter.
+To redirect the URL for an in-page heading, you'll use the `local_redirect` key within the page's YAML front matter.
 First, find the page's Markdown file, then open it in your text editor and rename the relevant heading.

 ![]()